AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/oracle-netsuite-entities.md

 ---
 title: Create a source connection and dataflow for Oracle NetSuite Entities using the Flow Service API
-description: Learn how to create a source connection and dataflow to bring Oracle NetSuite events data to Experience Platform using the Flow Service API.
+description: Learn how to create a source connection and dataflow to bring Oracle NetSuite contacts and customer data to Experience Platform using the Flow Service API.
 badge: Beta
 ---
 # Create a source connection and dataflow for [!DNL Oracle NetSuite Entities] using the Flow Service API